awsdocs/amazon-redshift-developer-guide/doc_source/access-cross-account.md

   The datashare status becomes **Action required** on the consumer cluster if all associations are removed\.
 The consumer cluster administrator can reassociate a datashare with data consumers when the datashare is available to the consumers\.
 + When a consumer cluster administrator declines a datashare, the datashare status on the producer cluster becomes **Action required** and **Declined** on the consumer cluster\.
 The producer cluster administrator can reauthorize the datashare\.
 There isn't any action for the consumer cluster administrator\.
 + When the producer cluster administrator removes authorization from a datashare, the datashare's status becomes **Action required** on the producer cluster\.
-The producer cluster administrator can choose to reauthorize the datashare, if required\.
+The producer cluster administrator can choose to reauthorize the datashare, if necessary\.
 There isn't any action required for the consumer cluster administrator\.

 ## Managing access to data sharing API operations with IAM policies<a name="iam-policy"></a>

-To control the access to the data sharing API operations, use IAM action\-based policies to control the access to the data sharing API operations\.
+To control the access to the data sharing API operations, use IAM action\-based policies\.
 For information about how to manage IAM policies, see [Managing IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html) in the *IAM User Guide*\.

 For information on the permissions required to use the data sharing API operations, see [Permissions required to use the data sharing API operations](https://docs.aws.amazon.com/redshift/latest/mgmt/redshift-iam-access-control-identity-based.html) in the *Amazon Redshift Cluster Management Guide*\.

-To make cross\-account data sharing more secure, you can use a conditional key `ConsumerIdentifier` for the `AuthorizeDataShare` and `DeauthorizeDataShare` APIs to explicitly control which AWS accounts can make calls to the two APIs\.
+To make cross\-account data sharing more secure, you can use a conditional key `ConsumerIdentifier` for the `AuthorizeDataShare` and `DeauthorizeDataShare` API operations\.
+By doing this, you can explicitly control which AWS accounts can make calls to the two API operations\.

-You can deny authorizing or deauthorizing data sharing against any consumer that isn't your own account by specifying the AWS account number in the IAM policy\.
+You can deny authorizing or deauthorizing data sharing for any consumer that isn't your own account\.
+To do so, specify the AWS account number in the IAM policy\.

 ```
 {